offen/deployment/README.md

 ## Key features

-- Running off the `offen/offen` image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.
+- Running off the `offen/offen` image that is published on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.
 - Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
 - The setup is able to acquire and renew its own SSL certificate using LetsEncrypt.
 Using https comes without costs or additional effort.
 - The Docker volume containing the database file is automatically backed up locally.
 This uses the `offen/docker-volume-backup` image.